obonaventure/cnp3/book/network/ipv6.rst

  * A host should be able to configure its IPv6 address automatically
  * Security must be part of IPv6

-.. sidebar:: The IPng address size
+.. note:: The IPng address size

  When the work on IPng started, it was clear that 32 bits was too small to encode an IPng address and all proposals used longer addresses.
 However, there were many discussions on the most suitable address length.
 A first approach, proposed by SIP in :rfc:`1710` was to use 64 bits addresses.
 A 64 bits address space was 4 billion times larger than the IPv4 address space and furthermore from an implementation viewpoint, 64 bits CPU were being considered and 64 bits addresses would naturally fit inside their registers.
 Another approach was to use an existing address format.
 This was the TUBA proposal (:rfc:`1347`) that reuses the ISO CLNP 20 bytes addresses.
 The 20 bytes addresses provided room for growth, but using ISO CLNP was not favored by the IETF partially due to political reasons, despite the fact that mature CLNP implementations were already available.
 128 bits appeared as a reasonable compromise at that time.